vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

    PPPoE connection must be established over a physical interface.
 Interfaces can be regular Ethernet interfaces, VIFs or bonding interfaces/VIFs.

+.. cfgcmd:: set interfaces pppoe <interface> ip adjust-mss <mss>

+  As Internet wide PMTU discovery rarely works, we sometimes need to clamp our TCP MSS value to a specific value.
+This is a field in the TCP options part of a SYN packet.
+By setting the MSS value, you are telling the remote side unequivocally 'do not try to send me packets bigger than this value'.

+  .. note:: This command was introduced in VyOS 1.4 - it was previously called:
+    ``set firewall options interface <name> adjust-mss <value>``

+  .. hint:: MSS value = MTU - 20 (IP header) - 20 (TCP header), resulting in
+    1452 bytes on a 1492 byte MTU.

+.. cfgcmd:: set interfaces pppoe <interface> ip disable-forwarding

+  Configure interface-specific Host/Router behaviour.
+If set, the interface will switch to host mode and IPv6 forwarding will be disabled on this interface.

+.. cfgcmd:: set interfaces pppoe <interface> ip source-validation <strict | loose | disable>

+  Enable policy for source validation by reversed path, as specified in :rfc:`3704`.
+Current recommended practice in :rfc:`3704` is to enable strict mode to prevent IP spoofing from DDos attacks.
+If using asymmetric routing or other complicated routing, then loose mode is recommended.

+  - strict: Each incoming packet is tested against the FIB and if the interface is not the best reverse path the packet check will fail.
+By default failed packets are discarded.

+  - loose: Each incoming packet's source address is also tested against the FIB and if the source address is not reachable via any interface the packet check will fail.

+  - disable: No source validation

 IPv6
 ----